FlexBrew 49900 vs FlexBrew Trio: Which Is Better in 2026?

 The 49900 model measures less than five inches wide, sliding right between your toaster and the wall.
 In our testing, I timed an 8-ounce cup at exactly two minutes.
 The capacitive-touch interface—a smooth, flat control panel that responds to electrical changes from light finger contact—lets you toggle between regular and bold strengths.
 You will refill its 14-ounce water tank every single time you brew a 14-ounce travel mug, which gets tedious if you drink multiple cups a morning.

-Brews 8 ounces in two minutes
+Brews an 8 oz cup in about 2 minutes

-\n Max: 10 oz\n
+Max: 10 oz

 Hamilton Beach FlexBrew Trio 2-Way Coffee Maker (49902)